algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 The deployment and maintenance strategy for the application includes:

-- **Continuous Integration/Continuous Deployment (CI/CD)**: Automated pipelines are used to build, test, and deploy the application, ensuring rapid and reliable updates.
-- **Monitoring and Logging**: Tools such as AWS CloudWatch and Bubble.io's built-in monitoring features are used to track application performance and identify issues in real-time.
+- **Monitoring and Logging**: Tools such as Bubble.io's built-in monitoring features are used to track application performance and identify issues in real-time.
 - **Regular Updates**: The application is regularly updated to include new features, fix bugs, and address security vulnerabilities.
 - **Documentation**: Comprehensive documentation is maintained to assist developers and stakeholders in understanding the application and its architecture.